isomerpages/pmo-nccs/media/press-releases/_posts/2014-05-23-national-climate-change-secretariats-addendum-to-the-presidents-address-in-2014-by-deputy-prime-minister-teo-chee-hean-chairman-of-the-inter-ministerial-committee-on-climate-change.md

 ---
 layout: post
-title: National Climate Change Secretariat's addendum to the President's Address in 2014 by Deputy Prime Minister Teo Chee Hean, Chairman of the Inter-Ministerial Committee on Climate Change
+title: National Climate Change Secretariat's Addendum to the President's Address in 2014 by Deputy Prime Minister and Chairman of the Inter-Ministerial Committee on Climate Change Teo Chee Hean
 subtitle: 23 May 2014
 permalink: /media/press-release/national-climate-change-secretariats-addendum-to-the-presidents-address-in-2014-by-deputy-prime-minister-teo-chee-hean-chairman-of-the-inter-ministerial-committee-on-climate-change
 ---

-### NATIONAL CLIMATE CHANGE SECRETARIAT'S ADDENDUM TO THE PRESIDENT'S ADDRESS IN 2014 BY DEPUTY PRIME MINISTER TEO CHEE HEAN, CHAIRMAN OF THE INTER-MINISTERIAL COMMITTEE ON CLIMATE CHANGE

 **Overview**